capactio/capact/docs/cluster-monitoring.md

 ## Setup access to GKE cluster

-We are using the `voltron-dev3` GKE cluster in `europe-north1` region as our long-running Voltron cluster.
+We are using the `voltron-dev3` GKE cluster in `europe-north1` region for our long-running Voltron cluster.
 Set the following environment variables in your shell:
 ```bash
 export REGION=europe-north1
 export CLUSTER_NAME=voltron-dev3